-BCG’s bylaws provide for a system of arbitration, discipline and dispute resolution in order to enhance public confidence in the work of Board-certified genealogists.
+BCG’s bylaws provide for a system of discipline and dispute resolution in order to enhance public confidence in the work of Board-certified genealogists.

 BCG’s bylaws provide that each certified associate be subject to discipline for conduct in violation of the Genealogist’s Code.
 [Bylaws: Article 9, Sections 1-5.]